techtonik/suxx/README.md

  * proprietary owned by PSF (there is no sign that it is open source)
  * code is not reusable because of verbose license with no owner
  * doesn't credit people who contributed to it (everything links to PSF)
+ * there is no understanding of ux in development involvement

 ### Python 3